gerr135/wann/src/README.md

 The values are stored in a global data rec - either external or owned by NNet.
 This rec is passed to neurons/layers to be updated as needed..

+### More on layers
+(from the comments in the code):
+At the bare level, Layer can be a simple list of neurons, with propagation done in a simple loop (possibly parallelizable) per-neuron.
+More advanced propagators use vectors of values and weight matrices, to try to parallelize this via mpi or GPU use..
+To tie it all together an OOP paradigm is used, as the most natural representation.
+The base type, called below Layer_Interface, provides only basic interface and functionality, with Matrix_Layer_Interface and others overriding it to provide more elaborate propagators.
+(with the notion that their derived types would hold additional data, thus they would expose additional primitives too).

+NOTE: layer type should be set at net creation type, as different layr types in hierarchy would have different (extra) data.
+Thus it would be impossible anyway to run an optimized (e.g. Matrix) prop on a net constructed from basic layers..
+The other way around can be possible, but does not make much sense.
+But if it is really desired, use of basic (inherited) propagator can be forced in a usual OOP way (by performing a type view conversion).

 ## NNet linear representation formats
 Two are envisioned:
 1. human-readable string representation.
 Two variants: